About

 Geolocation

-If you choose to share your location, the math runs in your browser only.
+If you choose to share your location for the on-page verdict, the math runs in your browser only.
 Coordinates are never sent to our servers, never logged, never stored.
 Permission can be revoked at any time in your browser settings.

 Limitations